 It is undeniable that judges do control actual lives through powers of the state.
-For example, if the court enters a money judgment in favor of plaintiff and against defendant and the court issues orders to the sheriff, the sheriff will deliver instructions to bank officers to transfer money from defendant's bank account to the sheriff's bank account and bank officers will comply with such instructions.
+For example, if the court enters a money judgment in favor of plaintiff and against defendant and the court issues orders to the sheriff, the sheriff will deliver instructions to bank officers to transfer money from defendant's bank account to the sheriff's bank account; and bank officers will comply with such instructions.
 Later, the sheriff will deliver the money to plaintiff.
 There, it's done and it's over.

-A chief question (previously encountered in other guises in previous discussions) is the connection, if any, between metaphysical constructions of jurisprudential law and actual exercises of state power.
-One possibility is that decisions by courts are actually based on the domain of jurisprudential law where principles are invariant and symmetrical and that such principles are actually applied to the individual case through a process of reason.
-There are widespread beliefs that such "rational" operations and applications exist as part of the inherent nature of jurisprudential law.
-(See Frank, Law and the Modern Mind (1930, 2d. ed.
-1935), "The Basic Myth," describing and disparaging such beliefs.)
+A chief question (encountered in other guises in previous discussions) is the connection, if any, between metaphysical constructions of jurisprudential law and actual exercises of state power.
+One possibility is that decisions by courts are based on reasoned applications to individual cases of invariant and symmetrical principles of jurisprudential law.
+There are widespread beliefs that such "rational" operations and applications occur naturally in legal practice.
+(In Law and the Modern Mind, "The Basic Myth," Frank disparages such beliefs.)
 Another possible view is that claims about such rational operations are fabrications that try to camouflage the hegemony of a ruling class.
 According to this view, it is asymmetrical injustice that is invariant, if anything is.
-A third view is that court decisions are arbitrary, lacking symmetry or invariance despite illusions or pretenses to the contrary; rather, decisions are based on political positions and connections of judicial appointees or prejudices of jurors.
-Supposedly, the decider aims for a particular result that suits such possibilities, views and beliefs are topics of academic discourse.
+A third view is that court decisions are arbitrary, lacking symmetry or invariance despite illusions or pretenses to the contrary; rather, decisions are based on political connections of judicial appointees or prejudices of jurors.
+Supposedly, the decider aims for a particular result that suits such connections or prejudices and then constructs a statement to justify the desired result.
+Such divergent possibilities, views and beliefs are topics of academic discourse.

 My own views are rather different.
 Yes, many specific cases support each of the stated views.
 However, what actually happens often has a more practical character.
-Chiefly, satisfactory results are achieved when deciders follow the forms and the forms fit the task.
+Satisfactory results are generally achieved when deciders follow the forms and the forms fit the task.
 Often the forms authorize deciders to exercise freedom.

-The task of a judge or jury in a courtroom is to answer questions that are implicit in a dispute.
+At the center of my view is a judge or jury who must answer certain questions.
 Which side is right?
 If plaintiff is right, how much must defendant pay to plaintiff to make things equal, more or less?
 American jurisprudence divides legal questions into classes according to the person who decides the questions.
-During a trial, certain questions, called questions of fact, are decided by the jury.
+During a civil trial, certain questions, called questions of fact, are decided by the jury.
 Other questions, called questions of law, are decided by the trial court judge.
 After the trial, the losing party may appeal the judgment.
 A principle of appellate law is that the jury's decisions as to questions of fact will be taken as truth.
 Taking the jury's decisions as "true," the appeal court will try to make the jury's decisions on questions of law.
 Often, the appeal court will substitute its decision for that of the trial court judge.
-Another class of trial court decisions, called discretionary questions, is treated more respectfully by appeal courts.
+Another kind of decision by a judge, called a discretionary question, is treated more respectfully by appeal courts.
 As might be expected, some cases turn on the classification of questions.
-As exemplars: the amount of money compensation awarded by a jury is a question of fact within a broad range; whether a party has a right to have claim decided by a jury is a question of law; daily scheduling of the trial is a matter of trial court discretion.
+As exemplars: the amount of money a jury awards as compensation for an injury is a question of fact within a broad range; whether a party has a right to have a claim decided by a jury is a question of law; daily scheduling of the trial is a matter of the trial judge's discretion.